 On April 29, 2021, TikTok user @callmemegh posted a video about an interesting photograph.
-She called it a “family mystery” and said it “was taken a few years ago.”
+She called it a "family mystery" and said it "was taken a few years ago."
 The photo from Christmas Day purportedly showed some kind of paranormal activity, a demon, or a ghost.
+The clip was later made private.

 In total, @callmemegh posted six videos about the strange photo.
 They were collectively viewed nearly 400,000 times.